 The K words that all mainly mean judgment are the ones clearly used in direct connection to the concept of going to Gehenna or the Lake of Fire.

-Apoleia is rare in the Gospels, used by Judas in Matthew 26:8 and Mark 14:4, a context that shows it can be used in a physical sense, the KJV renders it "waste" there.
+Apoleia is rare in the Gospels, used by Judas in Matthew 26:8 and Mark 14:4, the KJV renders it "waste" there.
 And by Jesus only twice, in Matthew 7:13, the verse about the broad way and the narrow way.
 And in John 17:12 where he calls Judas the Son of Perdition.

 The form of the word used in Revelation is the form that ends with an N. Further backing up in my view that it's similarity to Apollyon is intentional.